-11 Queries
+11. Queries

-If an applicant has any queries on how to complete the application form or any other matter he / she should contact the Principal's PA who will either advise the applicant or refer the matter to another senior colleague.
+If an applicant has any queries on how to complete the application form or any other matter he/she should contact the HR team who will either advise the applicant or refer the matter to another senior colleague.

-12 Review of the policy
+12. Review of the policy

-This policy has been prepared by the Bursar based on a VWV template and has been adopted for all recruitment activity commencing after 15 January 2016.
+This policy has been prepared by the Bursar - Finance and Estates based on a VWV template and has been adopted for all recruitment activity commencing after 15th January 2016.

-The policy will be reviewed and revised based on professional advice by the Schools' HR Manager and the Bursar and will be reviewed by the Governors at the Risk & Compliance Committee subsequently by the Independent Schools' Governing Body as part of a bi-annual cycle of review.
+The policy will be reviewed and revised based on professional advice by the Schools' HR Manager and the Bursar - Finance and Estates and will be reviewed by the Governors at the Risk and Compliance Committee subsequently by the Independent Schools' Governing Body as part of an annual cycle of review.

-The recruitment, selection and disclosure policy and procedures are consistent with those undertaken at King Edward's School.
+The recruitment, selection and disclosure policy and procedures are consistent with those undertaken at King Edward VI High School for Girls.